They say that you can’t understand someone until you’ve walked a mile in their shoes…

 After the trip we put our heads together to think of a project that would combine the issues raised on migration and the environment.
 The students decided that they wanted to do a plastic collection drive for preciousplasticdublin.org.
 They are running a whole-school competition to see which year group can collect the most bottle tops to send for recycling.
 They will also use some of the tops for works of art to display for upcoming fundraiser for UNICEF (buskathon and no uniform day).
 It should all come together in the next few weeks and I will send any pics of the results.

 – Marina Keating, Coláiste an Eachreidh.
 March 2022

-Our Global Goals Challenge, funded by Worldwise Global Schools, is equipping young people in Galway with the tools needed to be active citizens and achieve the UN sustainable development goals.
+Our Global Goals Challenge is equipping young people in Galway with the tools needed to be active citizens and achieve the UN sustainable development goals.
 We are in safe hands but we need many more!
 Please get in contact with Brigit’s Garden through the form below if you are a young person who’d like to take part in this workshop or you’re a teacher, keen to bring your class group along.